mbabramo/ACESim4/ACESimBase/Util/ArrayProcessing/ReadMe.md

 - **Ordered I/O structures:** `OrderedSourceIndices` and `OrderedDestinationIndices` track contiguous lists of original indices for batched reading and writing. `ReusableOrderedDestinationIndices` maps repeated outputs to slots for accumulation.
 - `Checkpoints`: list for checkpoint values when enabled.
 - `CheckpointTrigger = -2`: a marker index for checkpoint commands.
-- Settings flags such as `UseOrderedSources`, `UseOrderedDestinations`, `ReuseDestinations`, `ReuseScratchSlots`, `UseCheckpoints`, `UseRoslyn`.
+- Settings flags such as  `UseCheckpoints`, `UseRoslyn`.
 These control optimizations, memory reuse, and code generation strategy.

 **Command addition mechanism:**